 RIDE the LIRR!

 Yes, get your ass over to Penn Station.
 Take a Montauk bound train.
 You'll have to transfer at Jamaica, though.
 The seats are not terribly comfortable.
 So, try to find one of those facing seats so you can prop your legs up for the ride.
-If you take the midnight train the initial thirty five minutes will not afford you much sleep time because you will be sharing the train with night-time revelers.
+If you take the midnight train the initial thirty-five minutes will not afford you much sleep time because you will be sharing the train with night-time revelers.
 Mostly Long Island kids with a penchant for partying in Manhattan.
 They're mostly white kids who may or may not stumble into your car seat half-drunk.
 Mostly harmless.

 A one-way train ticket to Montauk will cost you about 18 dollars one-way.
 That's off-peak prices.
 The return ticket will cost the same unless you return to New York City during peak hours (any time from like 8 until 10:30 in the morning and rush hour in the evening (4-8).
 It's not a free night on the LIRR but it is a helluva lot cheaper than a hotel room.

 I have to stop here by saying that one could probably find a cheaper room to stay in New York City.
-The LIRR to Montauk suggestion is only for those lazy sons-of-bitches who just so happen don't have room accomodations -- or did not take the time to scour the city for a room, or just shit out of luck and rather not ride the L train all night (did that, not going to repeat it: Canarsie is scary).
+The LIRR to Montauk suggestion is only for those lazy sons-of-bitches who just so happen don't have room accommodations -- or did not take the time to scour the city for a room, or just shit out of luck and rather not ride the L train all night (did that, not going to repeat it: Canarsie is scary).

 The good thing about LIRR trains is that they have toilets in every other car.
 Don't lose your ticket though.
 It's gold.
 The conductors are vigilant about checking.
 So keep it handy.